open-compensation-token-license/license-token-website/wikisrc/open-source-funding-strategies.md

 ## Innovative Funding Models

 ### License Tokenization
 [License-token.com](http://license-token.com) revolutionizes funding by converting software licenses into tokens.
 This streamlines license management and introduces a micro-licensing system, ensuring developers have a steady income stream.
+For more on innovative funding, see [innovative funding for open source projects](https://www.license-token.com/wiki/innovative-funding-for-open-source-projects).

 ### Crowdfunding and Bounties
 [Bountysource](https://www.bountysource.com/) allows developers to place bounties on specific bugs or features, directly rewarding contributors and fostering community participation.
+Learn more about [crowdsourced funding for open source software](https://www.license-token.com/wiki/crowdsourced-funding-for-open-source-software).

 ### Open Collective and Patreon
 [Open Collective](https://opencollective.com/) stands out for its transparency, allowing donors to see exactly how their money is used.
 Similarly, [Patreon](https://www.patreon.com/) helps developers receive ongoing support from users.
+Explore [open source project financial transparency](https://www.license-token.com/wiki/open-source-project-financial-transparency).

 ### Corporate and Foundation Sponsorships
 Engaging with corporations or foundations can lead to significant funding.
 Programs like [Google Summer of Code](https://summerofcode.withgoogle.com/) provide funding and mentorship to students, supporting open source projects while nurturing talent.
+For more on sponsorship, visit [open source sponsorship](https://www.license-token.com/wiki/open-source-sponsorship).

 ## Case Studies and Success Stories